Co-Directors

 Ben Ostermeier

-Ben Ostermeier is a graduate student studying Library Science at the University of Illinois and a former technician for the IRIS Center.
+Ben Ostermeier is Digital Services Production & Development Specialist for Human Relations Area Files and a former technician for the IRIS Center.